Guldborgsund Bridge

-The Guldborgsund bridge (Guldborgbroen) spans the northern end of the Guldborgsund, between the islands of Lolland and Falster in Denmark.
-The bridge consists of two steel arched spans with a 30m central opening section having two rising bascules.
-It was built between 1933 and 1934, is 180m long and 7m wide, carrying two road carriageways and was officially opened by Prince Axel of Denmark on 6 October 1934.
+Guldborgsund Bridge (Guldborgbroen) spans the northern end of the Guldborgsund, between the islands of Lolland and Falster in Denmark.
+The bridge consists of two steel-arched spans with a 30m central opening section featuring two rising bascules.
+It was built in 1933 and 1934, is 180m long and 7m wide, carrying two road carriageways, and was officially opened by Prince Axel of Denmark on 6 October 1934.